 Before we’d even planned the trip we knew that surfing a bore wasn’t like catching a wave in a set; miss the first one and you’ve missed it.
 No second chances.
 We’re not talking about waiting another few minutes for the next one either, we’re talking months.
 Now standing, wet-suited in a backwater Gloucester pub car park, early morning frost nipping at our extremities and the deep rumbling of a far-off tidal wave approaching, the tension mounted.
 As crowds began to gather and a press helicopter appeared above we shot glances at one another and muttered our chorus.
 “Do.
 Not.
 Miss.
 This.
 Wave.”

 Fortunately we had the help of a local chap called Steve (www.thesevernbore.co.uk) who brought with him a wealth of experience.
 Quite simply, we wouldn’t have managed a fraction of our success without his guidance and we’re ever grateful.
 Following Steve to the bottom of a treacherously steep stair set we paused on a concrete bank with our boards in hand and watched the frothing wave bearing down on us apace.
-After 10 minutes, which felt more like an hour, it was time to paddle out.
+After a few minutes, which felt more like an hour, it was time to paddle out.

 Lone Surfer On The Severn Bore